Redevelopment proposals - including M&S Foodhall

 Key issues raised have been responded to in the Consultation Report (submitted as part of the planning application and available below), and a number of small design changes have been made to the proposals in response to feedback.
 This includes two additional benches and six new cycle stands to improve onsite facilities for cyclists.

-Subject to planning permission being granted later this year, we would expect the new stores to open in Spring 2019.
+If planning permission was to be granted, we would expect the new stores to open in Spring 2019.

 If you have any questions about the proposals or how to have your say, then please get in touch.